pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/recommended_schema_for_sw_resources.md

 ### Overview {#overview}

-This section includes a synopsis of the recommended schema<sup><sup id="916464963798167-footnote-ref-42"><a href="#916464963798167-footnote-42">[42]</a></sup></sup> for s/w resources, i.e. the subset of M(andatory) and strongly R(ecommended) metadata elements, only as regards elements related to the resource itself.
+This section includes a synopsis of the recommended schema for s/w resources, i.e. the subset of M(andatory) and strongly R(ecommended) metadata elements, only as regards elements related to the resource itself.
 Additional elements required for the management of the metadata record (e.g. _metadataCreationDate, metadataCreator_ etc.) are not presented here, as they are to be handled by the OMTD platform.

-Table 7 - Overview of the recommended OMTD-SHARE schema for s/w resources

 | OMTD-SHARE element | Usage |
 | --- | --- |